NicoD-SBC/armbian-gaming/README.md

 dolphing-emu
 Dolphin has a bug I need to fix.
 If anyone knows the fix, let me know.

-Thanks to, in no perticular order : Salva (YT MicroLinux), PtitSeb (creator of Box86/64 OpenGles ...), MonkaBlyat (Linux guru who helped with Winetricks and Mailor-droid), ChisBread, DarkevilPT, RPardini, and all other who helped.
+Thanks to, in no perticular order : Salva (YT MicroLinux), PtitSeb (creator of Box86/64 gl4es ...), MonkaBlyat (Linux guru who helped with Winetricks and Mailor-droid), ChisBread, DarkevilPT, RPardini, and all other who helped.